 Your home should be your safe place, where you feel most comfortable, but there’s probably a few things in your home right now that are giving you anxiety!
-What causes anxiety attacks?
-What does anxiety feel like?
-And what are the risk factors for anxiety disorders?
-Let’s find out!
+Like that cluttered closet or your unfinished basement reno!

 Is Your Home Triggering Your Anxiety?

-Okay, does anyone else do this?
+Does anyone else do this?
 I saved 9 diaper boxes full of old baby clothes for no real reason other than I couldn’t part with them.
 Ironically, I also couldn’t stand looking at them.
 I felt a mix of relief and panic once I finally got rid of 90 percent of it.
-What if I got rid of my fave dress or the shoes she first wore.
+What if I got rid of my fave dress or her very first pair of shoes?
 I did save those things, but what if I missed something?

 Clutter Is An Anxiety Trigger!